Playwright Browser Automation MCP server

 Stats

-The Playwright MCP server provides browser automation capabilities using Playwright, enabling Large Language Models (LLMs) to interact with web pages through structured accessibility snapshots rather than requiring screenshots or visually-tuned models.
+The Playwright MCP server provides browser automation capabilities using Playwright, enabling LLMs to interact with web pages through structured accessibility snapshots without requiring vision models or screenshots.

 Installation

-The Playwright MCP server can be installed and configured with various MCP clients.
-The basic installation requires Node.js 18 or newer and a compatible MCP client like VS Code, Cursor, Windsurf, or Claude Desktop.
+To install the Playwright MCP server, you'll need Node.js 18 or newer and a compatible MCP client like VS Code, Cursor, Claude Desktop, or Goose.

 Basic Installation